Why do I get sweat stains?

 Sweat stain problems occur if the sweat patches are left to dry and not washed for a long time, or if there’s a build-up of antiperspirant or deodorant product mixed in.
 Over time, the aluminium in the product and the salt in your sweat combine to form a yellow sweat stain, making it harder to remove with normal washing.

-Other products, like Rexona’s Xtra Cool invisible range, are specially designed to leave no white sweat marks on your clothes and to prevent the buildup of yellow sweat stains, so you still get great protection – for you and your favourite clothes.
+Other products, like Rexona's Invisible range, are specially designed to reduce white marks on your clothes and to prevent the buildup of yellow stains, so you still get great protection – for you and your favourite clothes.

 - Wear loose clothing made of natural fibres like cotton, linen and wool.
 This will allow your sweat to evaporate more easily.